pgalbavy/geneos/xmlrpc/README.md

 The xmlrpc package is the low level implementation of an ITRS Geneox XML-RPC client API to communicate with a Netprobe.

 The package implements structs that keep the minimum state data.
-Not state is kept regarding the data being sent to the Netprobe.
+No state is kept regarding the data being sent to the Netprobe.

 The files in this package have the following functions: